Undergraduate Communication Disorders

 A minimum of 120 credit hours is required for graduation.
 Students majoring in communication disorders must maintain an overall GPA of 3.0 or better.

-An undergraduate degree in communication disorders is a pre-professional degree which does not lead to a certificate endorsement in speech pathology to work in Nebraska schools.
-The certificate endorsement is recommended upon completion of the Master’s degree in Speech-Language Pathology.
+An undergraduate degree in communication disorders is a pre-professional degree which does not lead to a certificate endorsement.
+A Master’s degree in Speech-Language Pathology or a Doctorate in Audiology is required for a certificate endorsement in speech-language pathology.

 A plan of study for the required courses in the undergraduate major is available by clicking the link below.